zedzx1uv/GAT/README.md

 # GAT
-clone TextAttack into this repo
+clone TextAttack into this repo to perform textual attack.